 But I was reading about its healing properties in Peterson Field Guide to Medicinal Plants and Herbs by Steven Foster and James Duke and I thought I had nothing to lose if I tried it.
 Especially because they really focused on how it reduces inflammation, dryness, dermatitis, itchiness, helps burns etc – basically all the symptoms of my eczema-prone skin and less so on how it benefits oily-skin.

 Unfortunately, they also said that witch hazel preparations lose some of their medicinal qualities when they’re exposed to light – and conventional products are often in clear containers.
-Secondly, the distillation process also reduces its healing qualities – which most of the over-the-counter products are – because that increases shelf-life and its a pretty clear colour (mine is a brown, tea-colour).
+Secondly, the distillation process also reduces its healing qualities – which most of the over-the-counter products are – because that increases shelf-life and its a pretty clear colour (mine is a brownish, tea-colour).

 So DIY it was.